Corporate Tax Planning Strategies

 How does deferring income help?

-Although C corporations enjoy a flat 21% statutory tax rate and pass-through entities are taxed at lower rates following the 2017 Tax Cuts and Jobs Act (TCJA), income deferral remains an important consideration in business tax planning.
-If a taxpayer expects taxable income to be higher in one year than the next, or if the taxpayer anticipates being taxed at a lower rate the next year, the taxpayer may benefit by deferring income into that next tax year.
-Of course, if a business owner is subject to the individual alternative minimum tax (AMT), an S corporation is subject to the passive investment income tax, or a C corporation may be subject to the corporate alternative minimum tax (AMT), this type of standard tax planning may not be warranted.
+Income deferral remains a tactical lever for corporate cash flow and ETR management, even under the OBBBA’s continued 21% corporate tax rate stability.
+If a taxpayer expects taxable income to be higher in one year than the next, or if the taxpayer anticipates being taxed at a lower rate the following year, the taxpayer may benefit by deferring income into that next tax year.
+Of course, if a business owner is subject to the individual alternative minimum tax (AMT), an S corporation is subject to the passive investment income tax, or a C corporation is subject to the CAMT, this type of standard tax planning may not be warranted.
 Some ways to defer income are discussed below.

 Use of cash method of accounting

-A business entity generally must obtain IRS consent to change either an overall method of accounting or the accounting treatment of any material item.
+A taxpayer generally must obtain IRS consent to change either an overall method of accounting or the accounting treatment of any material item.
 To do so, the business generally must file Form 3115, Application for Change in Accounting Method.

-Certain C corporations and partnerships with a C corporation partner with average annual gross receipts of $27 million or less for the prior three tax years can make an automatic change to the cash method.
+Certain C corporations and partnerships with a C corporation partner with average annual gross receipts of $31 million or less in 2025 for the prior three tax years can make an automatic change to the cash method.
+Other entities, including sole proprietors, limited liability companies (LLCs), partnerships, and S corporations, may adopt the cash method when inventories are not a material income-producing factor.

 Installment sales